Depth-graded motivic multiple zeta values: Reminders on

 \subsection{Action of the motivic Galois group}

 Now let $\MT(\Z)$ denote the Tannakian category of mixed Tate motives over $\Z$, with canonical fiber functor given by the de Rham realization.
-Let $\GMT$ denote the group of automorphisms of the fiber functor, which is an affine group scheme over $\Q$.
+Let $\GMT$ denote the group of automorphisms of this fiber functor.
+It is an affine group scheme over $\Q$.
 It has a decomposition as a semi-direct product

 where $\UMT$ is pro-unipotent.
 Furthermore, one knows from the relationship between the Ext groups in $\MT(\Z)$ and Borel's results on the rational algebraic $K$-theory of $\Q$ that the graded Lie algebra of $\UMT$ is non-canonically isomorphic to the Lie algebra freely generated by one generator $\sigma_{2i+1}$ in degree $-(2i+1)$ for every $i\geq 1$.
 It is important to note that only the classes of the elements $\sigma_{2i+1} $ in the abelianization $\UMT^{ab}$ are canonical, the elements $\sigma_{2i+1}$ themselves are not.